ilrg/ilrg.github.io/Pages/OCC/CertificateProduction/Annex_Production.md

 # Parcel Certificate Annex

 ### Set Up QGIS Print Layout
-- We will use the same instructions as when we set up the Certificate print layout
+- We will use the same instructions as when we set up the Certificate print layout.
-- Go to 'Project' > 'New Print Layout'
+- Go to 'Project' > 'New Print Layout'.

 ![CertificateOne](CertificateAssets/CertificateOne.png)
-- Name the layout Certificate_x, where x is the chiefdom
+- Name the layout Certificate_x, where x is the chiefdom.
     - ex: Certificate_chikwa

 ![CertificateTwo](CertificateAssets/CertificateTwo.png)
-- Right click on the empty panel and hit 'Page Properties'
+- Right click on the empty panel and hit 'Page Properties'.

 ![CertificateThree](CertificateAssets/CertificateThree.png)
-- Set the size of the page to 'A4' and the Orientation to 'Portrait'
+- Set the size of the page to 'A4' and the Orientation to 'Portrait'.

 ![CertificateFour](CertificateAssets/CertificateFour.png)
-- On the side panel, go to 'Atlas', and then check 'Generate an atlas'
+- On the side panel, go to 'Atlas', and then check 'Generate an atlas'.
     - Under configuration set the fields to the following:
         - Coverage layer: `certification`
         - Page name: `parcel_id`
-- Click the check box next to 'Filter with', then click on the expression icon
+- Click the check box next to 'Filter with', then click on the expression icon.

 ![CertificateFive](CertificateAssets/CertificateFive.png)
-- In the pop up window, enter the following expression: `dem_zone = x`, where x is a different zone, as we want a different print layout for each chiefdom
+- In the pop up window, enter the following expression: `dem_zone = x`, where x is a different zone, as we want a different print layout for each chiefdom.
-    - in the example below, `dem_zone = 'Zone 15'`, then hit ok
+    - in the example below, `dem_zone = 'Zone 15'`, then click ok.

 ![CertificateSix](CertificateAssets/CertificateSix.png)
-- Check the box next to 'Sort by', then click on the expression icon and set the field to `village||parcel`, then hit ok
+- Check the box next to 'Sort by', then click on the expression icon and set the field to `village||parcel`, then click ok.

 ![CertificateSeven](CertificateAssets/CertificateSeven.png)
 ![CertificateEight](CertificateAssets/CertificateEight.png)